Upper-floor addition · 58m²

 Four steps from first call to keys in your hand.

-Most second-storey projects fail at one of two points: the structural feasibility was guessed instead of engineered, or the council pathway was wrong.
+Most additions and renovations come unstuck at one of two points: the structural feasibility was guessed instead of engineered, or the council pathway was wrong.
 We fix both at the start.

 On-site consult